-Loopline Museum and Information Centre is located within the former Boulder railway station.
+Loopline Railway and Museum is located within the former Boulder railway station.
 It has displays regarding the railways and tramways that operated within Kalgoorlie and Boulder.
 The museum is currently closed to visitors.
 Kalgoorlie and Boulder are located approximately 600 km east of Perth.

 Merredin Railway Museum

 Merredin Railway Museum is housed within the old Merredin railway station.
 It has a collection of railway and other items regarding the Merredin region.
 Displays include a G class steam locomotive, a diesel electric shunting locomotive, rolling stock, a signal box and photographs.
 The museum is open daily.
 Merredin is located approximately 260 km east of Perth.

 Old Northam Railway Station houses a museum located in the former Northam railway station building on the narrow gauge railway line that closed in 1966.
 Displays include a former Western Australian Government Railways Pmr Class steam locomotive, rolling stock, photographs and artefacts.
 The museum is open on Sundays.
 Northam is located approximately 100 km east of Perth.